The MPAS Crisis

 The Crisis at a Glance

-Families can experience massive disconnection due to unmet needs from too little support.
-Often (9 times out of 10) the father leaves emotionally or even physically (approximately 3 times out of 10).
+Most nuclear families experience massive disconnection due to unmet needs, resulting from too little support.
+Often (9 times out of 10!) the father leaves emotionally or even physically.
 A major cause is Male Postpartum Abandonment Syndrome or MPAS, a layered experience of disconnection affecting the whole family.
-With MPAS we are ultimately seeing an epidemic of failed relationships shortly after a child is born.
+Due to MPAS, we are seeing an epidemic of failed relationships shortly after a child is born.

-For families to thrive, we need many people involved with each child, and more support surrounding parents—parents need a community or a tribe to create a healthy family.
-With proper support, a couple can stay connected and also tend to their individual wellness, including personal growth work and/or healing old childhood trauma that can surface as a new parent.
+For families to thrive, we need many people involved with each child, and more support surrounding parents—parents need a community, or a tribe, to create a healthy family.
+With proper support, a couple can stay connected.
+This allows them to tend to their individual wellness, including personal growth and/or healing old childhood trauma, which often surfaces in new parents.

-A transformation to community/tribal support to occur requires all of us.
-Helping professionals working with new parents are the ideal guides to help families open up to support and direct them to appropriate resources.
+For a transformation to community/tribal support, we are all required.
+Helping professionals working with new parents are the ideal guides to help families open to support and direct them to appropriate resources.

 A Destructive Epidemic